 If your asthma is controlled and is not triggered by cold, exercise, or stress and your lungs work normally there is no depth restriction.
 Assuming you have talked with your doctor.
 The depth recommended is no deeper than 130 feet/40 meters.

 Finally, the decision of whether to dive or not is your decision.
-This should make between you and your doctor.
+This should be make between you and your doctor.
+And you should inform the dive master.
 Simply, if your health is good overall apart from having asthma and cold air, panic or stress is not a major trigger for you, diving can be something that you could try.

 And that’s it for now!
 I’d love to know if this guide on can you scuba dive with asthma has helped you.
 Let me know if you have any questions and let me know if there is more to add.